wheatgrinder/donkey/README.md

 ![build status](https://travis-ci.org/wroscoe/donkey.svg?branch=master)

+This is wheatgrinders fork of donkeycar.
+My intent is to build on donkeycar and make a sort of donkey pet.

 Donkeycar is minimalist and modular self driving library for Python.
 It is developed for hobbiests and students with a focus on allowing fast experimentation and easy community contributions.